ghuertaramos/Inat_Images/README.md

 ![](./samples/images.png)

 5.- A file *inat_data.csv* with the results of your query will be saved, this files include various information like :species, date, url, coordinates, user, etc.

-Notes:

-Results per species are limited to 50 images, you can change this parameter on `get_inat_obs()` function

-If your query has more than 10 hits, only research grade and an open license images will be downloaded.
-You can edit this parameter in line 58.